mathjazz/invoice/README.md

 Invoice
 =======

 Self-hosted web based invoicing system for freelancers and small businesses.
-Forked from FusionInvoice 1.3.4 and adapted in accordance with Slovenian law to use at [Mozeg, d.o.o](http://mozeg.com).
+A hack of FusionInvoice 1.3.4, adapted in accordance with Slovenian law to use at [Mozeg, d.o.o](http://mozeg.com).

 Documentation
 -------------